-- 1. Sequester CO2 and convert the same into useful multipurpose fuels. - 2.
-Use CO2 to grow micro algae to produce Bio-diesel and Methane Gas. - 3.
-To establish a Pilot Plant for \dot{CO}2 sequestration and conversion in to multipurpose fuel. - 4.
-To develop mathematical & chemical models for CO2 sequestration and Hydro Gasifier

-The Rajiv Gandhi Technological University is having 10 kW Biomass Gasifier and Bio-Diesel Reactor (100 LPD) in its Energy Park.
-Using Exhaust from Gasifier and Char coal, a pilot plant for capture of CO_2 based on Chemical solvent and for converting the same into useful fuel like Hydrogen for Fuel Cell application and Methane is developed.
-Additionally, a Bio-fuel Incubator is developed for producing variety of Algae culture for CO_2 capture.
+- 1. Sequester $CO_2$ and convert the same into useful multipurpose fuels. - 2.
+Use $CO_2$ to grow micro algae to produce Bio-diesel and Methane Gas. - 3.
+To establish a Pilot Plant for $CO_2$ sequestration and conversion in to multipurpose fuel. - 4.
+To develop mathematical & chemical models for CO2 sequestration and Hydro Gasifier and Bio-Diesel Reactor (100 LPD) in its Energy Park.
+Using Exhaust from Gasifier and Char coal, a pilot plant for capture of $CO_2$ based on Chemical solvent and for converting the same into useful fuel like Hydrogen for Fuel Cell application and Methane is developed.
+Additionally, a Bio-fuel Incubator is developed for producing variety of Algae culture for $CO_2$ capture.
 An Incubation Unit on fuel Cell is also developed by RGPV wherein Hydrogen from the pilot is the prime input.